-- Bring a large pot of very salted water to a boil.
+- Assemble and Bake: Bring a large pot of very salted water to a boil.
 Trim the asparagus spears.
 Set aside a large bowl of ice water.
 Add the asparagus to the boiling water and blanch the asparagus for 2 to 4 minutes (depending on the size of your asparagus), immediately transfer asparagus to ice water bath.
 Once cooled, remove the asparagus from the ice water and place on a larger plate lined with paper towels to soak up any excess water.

 - In a medium bowl, whisk together the eggs, whole milk, salt and freshly grated nutmeg, and set aside.
 Trim the ends of the blanched asparagus, so they are all similar in length–and will fit the width of the tart pan.

 - Line the blind-baked quiche dough with blanched aparagus–you want roughly 1/2-inch between each spear (you may have some extra spears that you do not use, avoid overcrowding the pan)–and distribute several large cloves of garlic confit, or roasted garlic cloves among the pan.
 Carefully pour the egg mixture into the pan, so that it almost reaches the top.
 Distribute the goat cheese, in large clumps, evenly across the top of the filling.